oleggrishechkin/react-tagged-state/README.md

 ### Subscriptions

-Create a subscription by calling `createSubscription` with signal (or computed) and callback.
+Create a subscription by calling `createSubscription` with signal, computed or selector and callback:

 ```typescript jsx
 import {